codepo8/developer-advocacy-handbook/what-is-developer-advocacy.md

 ---
 next: working-with-your-company
 nexttitle: Working with your company
-title: What is Developer Advocacy / Evangelism - The Developer Advocacy Handbook
+title: What is Developer Advocacy/Evangelism - The Developer Advocacy Handbook
 audio: The_Developer_Advocacy_Handbook_-_What_is_Developer_Advocacy.mp3
 summary: A quick explanation about Developer Advocacy.
 heroimage: https://developer-advocacy.com/images/cover.jpg